Kwakic/ryanair-karate-service/README.md

 ##### This project is built over Java language, Maven build automation tool and Karate framework to perform testing tasks.

-##### To launch application's tests developed under Karate framework, you must run the command _mvn test_ under the root directory of the project
+##### To launch application's tests developed under Karate framework, you must run the command:  _mvn clean test_  , under the root directory of the project